dharmeshkakadia/awesome-kafka/README.md

 # awesome-kafka
 Everything about Apache Kafka

-Share your Mesos ❤️ through pull requests :)
+Share your Kafka ❤️ through pull requests :)

 What can you expect to see here?